dhruvparmar2310/ReactJS/WebPack/README.md

   entry: ...
 }
 ```
-And run the `npm run build` again, you will find `manifest.json` file generated automatically.
-It contains the json-object of filename's as a key and build filename as its value.

 There are two modes **production** and **development**.
 The plugin used here, **html-webpack-plugin** will build bundle file in optimzed form in production mode by default.